Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: Modeling of the detector response

 The electric field induces the electron drift towards the anode in the GRPCs.
 An electron avalanche is the consequence of the charge multiplication in the GRPC while the electrons interact with gas molecules.
 This phenomenon is described in the simulation using the Riegler-Lippman-Veenhof model~\cite{rpcmodel}.

 Two coefficients are used to characterize the avalanche development: the Townsend coefficient, $\alpha$, and the attachment coefficient, $\eta$.

-These coefficients are sensitive to the gas composition and the operation conditions: electric field strength, magnetic field strength, temperature and pressure.
-The coefficients $\alpha$ and $\eta$ are estimated using the Magboltz~9.01 package~\cite{magboltz}.
-Three additional parameters are estimated using the same tool: the electron drift velocity, the longitudinal and the transverse diffusion coefficients.
+Three additional parameters are considered: the electron drift velocity, the longitudinal and the transverse diffusion coefficients.
 The drift velocity and the diffusion amplitude account for the avalanche development.
 The diffusion has a significant impact on the amplification process as it increases the average charge path.

+Before each avalanche simulation, for each condition of temperature, pressure, and gas composition, the coefficients $\alpha$, $\eta$, the electron velocity and diffusion parameters are estimated using the Magboltz~9.01 package~\cite{magboltz}.
+They are mapped as a function of the electric field value.
+Since the electric field is a function of the position in the gas gap and a function of time, these parameters will also vary depending on the position and time as detailed below.

 The avalanche is simulated in a gas gap divided into longitudinal intervals of $0.5\,\micro{\meter}$ each.
 The average number of electrons in each interval is governed by the coefficients and the initial number of charges.
 The average number of electrons, $\bar{n}(x)$, and ions, $\bar{p}(x)$, produced by one electron after a step of lengh $x$ are modeled as follows